cloudfoundry-attic/bosh-notes/proposals/bosh-dns-cert-sans.md

     - 127.0.0.1
 ```

-### Custom link type declartion
+### Custom provider definitions

-Custom link type by default does not export any properties but does include address and instances.

-If `custom: true` is included, Director will raise an error if link provider name shadows whatever link provides are specified in the release job.
+Custom provider definitions are not allowed to shadow provider definitions specified in the release job.

-As part of separate functionality we will allow specifying instances and properties for better link export control (only applies where `custom: true` is specified.)

 ### Supported certificate link consumers